manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		----
 		## 1. Display local changes

-		 - View the staged/unstaged files in the clone.
+		 - View the staged/unstaged files in the clone

 			----
-			## Display modified files in the clone
+			## Display modified files in clone

 			View the files that are modified, moved, added, or deleted in the clone.
 It displays only the files and not the content changes within the files.